 One advantage of not eating with knives and forks, or plates for that matter, is you have little to wash up when the meal is done.
 Your hands and face do tend to get a little greasy, especially when dining on breaded fish pasta, but all it takes is a quick rinse with seawater after the meal is done, and there you are — good as new.

 It would be a stretch to say I felt “good as new” after eating that meal.
-I was actually closer to the other end of the, Good As New—All Used Up, spectrum.
+I was actually much closer to the other end of the, Good As New—All Used Up spectrum.
 And this after only three days on the jangada; three days of doing little but watch while other men worked.
 It got me thinking.
 How well would I do in their shoes (provided they wore some)?
 Could I make it as a jangadeiro?
 Could I survive as an artisanal fisherman?
 The short answer is NO!
-Capital N. Capital O. Exclamation!
+Capital N. Capital O. Exclamation.
 (Brutal, I know, but there you have it.)

-Had I been born in the village and started fishing as a boy, I would probably be stronger and maybe, who knows, a better fisherman too.
-But to obtain that level of skill and toughness when I was already a grown man — No effing way!
+Had I been born in the village and started fishing as a boy, I would no doubt be stronger and maybe, who knows, a better fisherman too.
+But to obtain that level of skill and toughness when I was already a grown man?

-Even if I was stronger, there is one thing I could never change, no matter how many pushups I did — my skin.
+Even if I was stronger there is one thing I could never change, no matter how many pushups I did — my skin.
 My glow in the dark, hyper-allergenic, avoid prolonged exposure to, discontinue use if irritation persists — skin.
-It would take more fish than I could ever catch just to pay for the sunblock I would need to be out there.
+It would take more fish than I could ever catch just to pay for all the sunblock I would need to be out there.